rajatagrawal1094/IdentityManagementSystem/README.md

 ## How to Choose the Right Tool for Your Organization

-Choosing the best identity-based secrets management solution is a strategic decision that requires alignment between business goals and technical needs.
-The right tool should not only secure sensitive data but also integrate seamlessly into your existing workflows, scale with your infrastructure, and meet your compliance obligations.
+Finding the right tool isn’t just a technical decision—it’s a strategic one.
+It should align with your infrastructure, security model, developer workflows, and compliance requirements.

+Here are the key things to think about:

 | **Consideration**                    | **Why It Matters**                                                                                                                                             |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|